Jieun1203/Classifying-Non-small-cell-lung-cancer-stage/Data preprocessing/ReadMe.md

 Since clinical information of the datasets are given in different setting, stages should be extracted in handed-manner.

+In the study, according to patients number, resampled and normalized ct images are combined into one numpy file.
+Also in same order, stage information was made in a single numpy file.

 In the study, 6 datasets were used.
 1. NSCLC-Radiogenomics
 2. NSCLC-Radiomic-Genomics